dbis-ilm/pipefabric/documentation/Operators.md

 #### tumblingWindow ####

-`Pipe<T> Pipe::tumblingWindow(WindowParams::WinType wt, unsigned int sz)`
+`Pipe<T> Pipe::tumblingWindow(WindowParams::WinType wt, unsigned int sz, WindowOpFunc windowFunc)`

 The `tumblingWindow` operator creates a row or range-based tumbling window of the given size `sz`.
+The optional `windowFunc` parameter can be used with a lambda function to modify each incoming tuple of the window.
 In contrast to a sliding window a tumbling window invalidates all tuples as soon as the window is completely filled - either by its size (row) or time difference of the oldest and most recent tuple.
 As in `slidingWindow` a range-based window requires to specify the timestamp column with `assignTimestamps`.
 The following example code creates  tumbling window that outdates the tuples after every 100 processed